 Assaults / Bias Crimes

-The damage done by bias events cannot be measured solely in terms of physical injury or dollars and cents.
-Bias events may effectively intimidate other members of the victim’s community, leaving them feeling isolated, vulnerable, and unprotected by the law.
-By making members of minority communities fearful, angry, and suspicious of other groups – and the power structure that is supposed to protect them – these incidents can damage the fabric of our society and fragment communities.
+The harm caused by bias events cannot be measured solely in terms of physical injury or financial loss.
+Bias events often intimidate entire communities, leaving individuals feeling isolated, vulnerable, and unprotected.
+By making members of minority communities fearful, angry, and suspicious of other groups—and of the systems meant to protect them—bias incidents can damage the fabric of society and fragment our communities.

-Oregon Department of Justice Bias and Hate Crimes Website
+- Oregon Department of Justice Bias and Hate Crimes Website: DOJ Bias Crimes Resources

 Homicide Detail